turiguiliano88/nextjs-with-ui-components/README.md

 This is a Nextjs starter template that has ready-to-use UI components.
-You can use it as a starting point to build common web applications.
+You can use it as a starting point to build any common web applications.

 Atomic components:
 - Button
 - Input